prismicio/blogtemplate/README.md

 *Note: for the best performances, it is strongly recommended to enable APC to activate the cache.*

+#### Selecting a theme

+This blog template comes with 4 standard themes, inspired from Wordpress themes: `default`, `twentytwelve`, `twentythirteen` and `twentyfourteen`.

+The theme can be switched from the default one to another provided theme, by setting `PI_THEME` in `config.php` to the name of choosen one.

 #### Writing a theme

 The theme API is designed to be as close as possible as the Wordpress theme API.
 Themes are located in the `themes` directory.

-The following files must be present:
+The following files must be present in each theme directory:

 * index.php
 * page.php